 - The Grants.gov "View Grant Opportunity" screen will open, click the red "Apply" button.
-If the Apply button is grey or you receive a "bad request" error, please see further instructions on how to troubleshoot. - You will be prompted to log in.
-To create the Workspace application, you must be logged into Grants.gov with a participant role of either Workspace Manager or Authorized Organization Representative (AOR).
-More information on participant roles can be found here. - 4.
-After logging in, to create a Workspace application: - a.
-Fill in the Application Filing Name field with your organization name, then - b.
-Click the Create Workspace button. - 5.
-After creating a Workspace, you will be directed to the Manage Workspace page, where you can begin working on the application.
+To create the Workspace application, you must be logged into Grants.gov with a participant role of either Workspace Manager or Authorized Organization Representative (AOR). - If the Apply button is grey or you receive a "bad request" error, please see further instructions on how to troubleshoot. - 3.
+Create a Workspace application: - Fill in the Application Filing Name field with your organization name, then - Click the Create Workspace button. - 4.
+Go to the Manage Workspace page, where you can begin working on the application.

-Grants.gov is a government-wide portal, and NEA staff does not have control of, or administrative access to, the site.
-If you experience technical issues with grants.gov, please contact grants.gov directly at 1-800-518-4726 or via email support@grants.gov, or consult the information posted on the Grants.gov website at Support or Help.
+Grants.gov Help: Grants.gov is a government-wide portal, and NEA staff does not have control of, or administrative access to, the site.
+If you experience technical issues with Grants.gov, please contact them directly at 1-800-518-4726 or via email support@grants.gov, or consult the information posted on the Grants.gov website at Support or Help.
 The Grants.gov Contact Center is available 24 hours a day, 7 days a week.

-Step 1: Complete the Form
+Step 2: Complete the Form

-All asterisked () items and yellow fields on this form are required and must be completed before you will be able to submit the form.
+All asterisked (\) items and yellow fields on this form are required and must be completed before you will be able to submit the form.
 Do not type in all capital letters when completing the form.
 Enter information directly into the form.
 Do not copy from an old Application for Federal Domestic Assistance/Short Organizational Form or another document and paste into the form.
 EMAILS: Due to restrictions from the Department of Homeland Security we are not able to send emails to alias addresses that forward to another email account.
 Do not enter this type of email address.

 - 1. Name of Federal Agency: Pre-populated. - 2.
-Catalog of Federal Domestic Assistance Number: Pre-populated. - 3.
-Date Received: Leave blank; this will be filled automatically with the date that you submit your application. - 4.
-Funding Opportunity Number: Pre-populated. - 5.
-Applicant Information: - a.
+Catalog of Federal Domestic Assistance Number: Pre-populated.

+3. Date Received: Leave blank; this will be filled automatically with the date that you submit your application.

+- 4. Funding Opportunity Number: Pre-populated. - 5.
+Applicant Information:

+a.
 Legal Name: The name provided here must be the applicant's legal name as it appears in the current IRS 501(c)(3) status letter or in the official document that identifies the organization as a unit of state or local government, or as a federally recognized tribal community or tribe.
 (Do not use your organization's popular name, if different.)